AminAbdisamad/voting/README.md

 `docker-compose run web python manage.py createsuperuser` `docker-compose build`

-> there two ways that templates can be created 1. each app to have separete template or 2. create generic/global template and create a folder for each app
+> There are two ways that templates can be created.
+First, each app to have separete template folder inside app directory.
+Second, to create generic/global template and create a folder for each app
 > To enable global template will change `setting.py` file and define templates directory `DIRS:[os.path.join(BASE_DIR, 'templates')]`